 If you are considering applying for our Masters, Full-time or Executive MBA programmes and are unsure of your suitability, we are happy to review your details and give you feedback before you make a formal application.
 Please complete our online eligibility check form.

-You can apply for any of our courses/programmes online:
+You can apply online directly for any of our full-time or part-time programmes:

 - Management MSc